OPTIONS PILATES STUDIO

 Course requirements

-Outside class requirements: (shown in table below)
+Outside class requirements:

-Observation hours: Watch a class, private session, or videos from the PAI website (maximum 5 hours).
-Attending a class is not considered as observation.
+Observation hours:Observe classes, private sessions, or videos from the PAI website (maximum 5 hours).
+Attending a class does not count as observation.

 Course | Class | Practice Teaching | Observation | Personal Review | Total |